JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to reverse an input
+Script to dislay all users and home directories sorted by users